coto/coto.github.io/resume.md

 #### Wireless Energy and Hardware Industry (Jun 2016 - present & future)
 ##### » COO

-- Planning and budgeting projects.
-- Execution and leadership of multidisciplinary teams.
-- Financial Projections.
+- Budgets & Financial Projections.
+- R&D Lead.
 - Manager of research teams (Engineers, Docs and Postdocs)
-- Investors releantions.
+- Investors relations.

 #### Fintech Industry (Feb 2008 - Apr 2017)
 ##### » CTO
 - Design and planning of Architecture and Systems for multi-layered banking applications.
 (ISO 20000)
-- Partnership conection with Google Cloud.
+- Partnership connection with Google Cloud.
 - Evaluation of services to improve customer experience.
 - Management and leadership of research and development teams.
 - Project management for latest technologies in Security and Software.

 ##### » Software Engineer Mobile Platforms
-- Creation of a framework in JavaScript for the development of mobile applications[^framework].
+- Creation of a JavaScript framework[^framework] for mobile applications development.
-- Creation of a mobile application for authentication for a Chilean Bank with OTP security tokens.
+- Creation of an authentication system for a Chilean Bank with OTP security tokens.

 #### StarTechConf -​ ​www.startechconf.com (Jan 2011 - Dec 2015)
 ##### » Creator and Co-Organizer